Abu Dhabi aims to lure start-ups with investment in new technology hub

 The emirate launched a 50 billion dirham (US$13.6 billion) stimulus fund, Ghadan 21, in September last year to accelerate economic growth.
 Ghadan means tomorrow in Arabic.

-The new initiative, named Hub 71, is linked to Ghadan will also involve the launch of a 500 million dirham fund to invest in start-ups, said Ibrahim Ajami, head of Mubadala Ventures, the technology arm of Mubadala Investment Co.
+The new initiative, named Hub 71, is linked to Ghadan will also involve the launch of a 500 million dirham fund to invest in start-ups, said Ibrahim Ajami, head of Mubadala Ventures, the technology arm of Mubadala Investment.

 The goal is to have 100 companies over the next three to five years, Ajami said.
 "The market opportunities in this region are immense," he added.